Wales’ painful World Cup history

 Opponents: Spain

 Ever wondered why Wales couldn't follow up one major finals with another?
-Well, four years on from a teenage Pele ending Wales' World Cup at the quarter-final stage, it was another great who put pay to Welsh hopes.
+Well, four years on from a teenage Pele ending Wales' World Cup at the quarter-final stage, it was another great who put paid to Welsh hopes.

 When other group members Austria and Denmark withdrew from qualifying, Wales were left to face Spain over two legs for the right to reach a play-off with an African qualifier.